SamuelJansen/globals/README.md

 "Globas" project, don't actually needs to be included in this directory.
 It doesn't even need to be cloned at all.

 Unless you wanna use this library the proper way.
-Bu it can be done later if it's actually needed
+But it can be done later if it's actually needed.

 - on the directory you wanna launch the "main api" (the one that will consume other projects classes and funtions), you put the PathMannanger.py file following this path tree:
 ```
 C:\Users\my_user\path\path\path\all_my_git_projects\my_launcher_api\api\src\domain\control\PathMannanger.py
 ```
-Don't forget to put your main class in src directory
+Don't forget to put your main class in src directory.

 ![PathMannanger.py file](https://i.pinimg.com/originals/d1/a3/3e/d1a33efcc8880eefadec49f503352429.png)